padas-lab-de/pypads/doc/index.rst

 Learn more about how to use pypads, configuring your tracking events and hooks, mapping your custom logging function and some of the core features of PyPads.

+* **Usage example**
+   :ref:`Decision Tree Iris classification <usage_example>`

+* **Mapping file example for Scikit-learn**
+   A :ref:`mapping file <mappingfile>` is where we define the classes and functions to be tracked from the library of our choice.
+It includes the defined hooks.
+* **Hooks and events**
+   - :ref:`Events <events>` are defined primarily by listeners which are, in our case, **hooks**.
+When triggered, the corresponding loggers are called.
+Logging functions are linked to these events via a mapping dictionary passed to the :ref:`base class <base_class>`.
+   - :ref:`Hooks <hooks>` help the user to define what triggers those events (e.g. what functions or classes should trigger a specific event).
+* **Loggers**
+   Logging functions are functions called around when any tracked method or class triggers their corresponding event.
+Mapping events to logging functions is done by passing a dictionary **mapping** as a parameter to the :ref:`PyPads class <base_class>`.

 .. toctree::
    :maxdepth: 2
    :hidden: